GiraffeChain/giraffe/README.md

   const giraffe = await g.Giraffe.init("http://localhost:2024/api", g.GiraffeWallet.fromSk(sk));

   // Because this is a new wallet, it has no funds.
-You can receive funds from the "genesis" wallet const genesisGiraffe = await g.Giraffe.init("http://localhost:2024/api", g.GiraffeWallet.genesis());
+You can receive funds from the "genesis" wallet const giraffeGenesis = await g.Giraffe.init("http://localhost:2024/api", g.GiraffeWallet.genesis());

   await giraffeGenesis.paySignBroadcast(
     g.Transaction.fromJSON(